julian1-testing/CSP/README.md

 - implements PoC faceted search, freetext search, pagination, online resources, to drive AODN Portal
 - csw harvesting of external catalogues
-- support mcp2.0/19139 records, but has no dependence on metadata form - subset only, and easy to transform
+- support mcp2.0/19139 records, but not dependent on metadata form - subset only, and easy to transform
 - freetext using postgres 9.5 freetext support
 - records, concepts and indexes - all state localized to a db backend, no filesystem needed
+- logos stored and served from the db.

 ### Usage